 A slew of programmes listed to woo farmers across the country by the BJP before 2019 LS polls

 New Delhi, Dec 15: Some of the internal party reports and Assembly election results suggesting farmers being the sole reason for party's debacle in the recent elections has forced the Bharatiya Janata Party (BJP) to swing into action immediately.
-The BJP can now use them as trump card in 2019 Lok Sabha elections and the party plans to start it from Uttar Pradesh.
+The BJP can now use them as a trump card in 2019 Lok Sabha elections and the party plans to start it from Uttar Pradesh.

 There are around 2.5 small and marginal families of farmers in Uttar Pradesh and people from the organisation and the government have started working to match the 2014 BJP tally of Lok Sabha in the state.
 The BJP workers have been asked to join farmers in their thick and thin.